influxdata/influxdb/docs/auth.md

-MrFusion with OAuth 2.0 (Github-style)
+Chronograf with OAuth 2.0 (Github-style)

 Originally Authored with Hackmd.io Link